serversideup/webext-bridge/README.md

 ### `sendMessage(messageId: string, data: any, destination: string)`

-Sends a message to some other part of your extension, out of the box.
+Sends a message to some other part of your extension.

 Notes: